yeabat8tcap/ai-dependency-manager/docs/deployment.md

-# AI Dependency Manager - Deployment Guide
+# Superintelligence Dependency Manager - Deployment Guide

-This guide covers various deployment scenarios for the AI Dependency Manager in production environments.
+This guide covers various deployment scenarios for the Superintelligence Dependency Manager in production environments.

 ## Table of Contents